-- From any screen, select the Home button to access the Home screen. - Select the Exit button to end the session and display the Start screen. - 3.
-Select the Shut Down button to power off the tablet.

-Note: The tablet will continue to charge when powered off and should be fully charged before storing.
-A green status light indicates that the battery is fully charged.

-- 4. To power off the telemetry cable and disconnect it from mains power, unplug the power cord from the electrical outlet. - 5.
+- 1. From any screen, select the Home button to access the Home screen. - 2.
+Select the Exit button to end the session and display the Start screen. - 3.
+Select the Shut Down button to power off the tablet. - Note: The tablet will continue to charge when powered off and should be fully charged before storing.
+The charging light will turn off when the tablet is fully charged. - 4.
+To power off the telemetry cable and disconnect it from mains power, unplug the power cord from the electrical outlet. - 5.
 To disconnect the tablet power supply from mains power, unplug the power cord from the electrical outlet.